 In your search for finding that perfect mark for your business, you may uncover that a famous company’s brand registration has lapsed, and their mark no longer appears to be in use, or has been abandoned.
 This may look like an opportunity for an applicant to bring back to life the company’s brand “under new ownership” and enjoy all of the goodwill associated with the famous mark.
 Under U.S. trademark law, it is well known that a trademark can be abandoned by its owner when they cease to use the mark to identify their goods and/or services and there is no intent to resume use in the future.
 Three consecutive years of non-use creates a rebuttable presumption of abandonment.
 A “zombie mark” arises when a new owner revives a notorious dead mark, a mark typically associated with widespread consumer recognition and goodwill.
 Problems arise for the Applicant if there has not been a true abandonment of the mark by the prior owner, however.
 For instance, some once famous marks retain what is known as “residual goodwill” which could prevent a third party from profiting from that goodwill.
 This is an emerging and evolving area of trademark law, and one should be wary of the zombie trademark, not considered to be dead or alive.

 If you happen to be the owner of a mark that rests in the graveyard of dead marks at the USPTO, it is possible to revive your mark from the dead if your registration lapsed accidentally but you continued to use the mark.
 It is important to monitor your trademark and if you failed to follow the maintenance rules set forth by the USPTO, your trademark can die.
-Revival of your mark will entitle it to all the protections once afforded to it while registered in the USPTO provided no third party intervened to acquire those rights.
+The revival of your mark will entitle it to all the protections once afforded to it while registered in the USPTO provided no third party intervened to acquire those rights.

 If you have any issues regarding a dead mark, talk to a Dunlap, Bennett and Ludwig trademark attorney today.
 If you recently registered and want to avoid the death of your mark, DBL offers full services for all trademark matters including watching trademark publications for potential infringers, maintenance, and trademark enforcement services.